Domestic Asset Protection Trusts

 Every DAPT statute requires an independent trustee who is either domiciled in or licensed by the authorizing state.
 The trustee holds legal title to the trust assets.
 A trust protector, a separate role from the trustee, typically holds power to remove or replace the trustee, change governing law, or modify distribution provisions if circumstances change.

 The waiting periods vary.
-Nevada requires two years.
-South Dakota requires two years.
+Nevada and South Dakota require two years.
 Delaware requires four years.
-Ohio requires 18 months and is the shortest among DAPT states.
+Ohio requires 18 months, the shortest among DAPT states.
 During the waiting period, a creditor with an existing claim can still argue that the transfer was fraudulent and reach the assets.

 After the waiting period expires, the DAPT statute shifts the burden.
 A creditor must prove that the transfer was made with actual intent to defraud—not just that the settlor was insolvent or that the transfer left insufficient assets.
 Several states, including Nevada, impose a higher evidentiary standard than the Uniform Voidable Transactions Act requires.